Erase All Elements Satisfying Given Condition From Unordered Multiset In C++ - C++ Programming Tutorial

 Auxiliary Space:

-The eraseif Function does not use any additional data structures that scale with the input size.
-It operates directly on the given unorderedmultiset and modifies it in place.
-The Space used by the iterators and the predicate is constant, O(1).
+The eraseif Function does not rely on any extra data structures that grow with the input size.
+It works directly on the provided unorderedmultiset and makes changes within it.
+The memory utilized by the iterators and the predicate remains constant at O(1).

 Space Within unordered_multiset: